 5.1.4 Hubert Charles Oswald Leschen (1901-1996)

 Born 1901 in Jarrahdale WA.
 He was connected with the Perth School of Languages.
 He visited London in 1932 and he lived at Victoria Ave Perth in 1936.
 He went to Germany to study at the German School of Languages in 1936 after visiting with brother Arnold in Cornwall.
-In 1938 he married Winifred Mary Emmy Glatte (born 1907 Croydon, Surrey – her father was German, her mother English) in Cornwall.
+In 1938 he married Winifred Mary Emmy Glatte (1907-2002) in Cornwell.
+Winifred was born 5 January 1907, Merton, St. Mary’s, Surrey (SW London).
+Her father was German (Frederick), her mother English) in Cornwall.
 They had twins in 1939:

 The family returned in Australia on the Asturias in May 1948.
 Sons Richard and Henry moved to Melbourne from WA in about 1970 and in 1980 lived together in Glenroy.
 Richard later lived in Ararat.